Transformer Neural Networks: A Step-by-Step Breakdown

 Source: Colah's Blog

-Long short-term memory is a special kind of RNN, specially made for solving vanishing gradient problems.
+Long short-term memory (LSTM) is a special kind of RNN, specially made for solving vanishing gradient problems.
 They are capable of learning long-term dependencies.
-In fact, remembering information for long periods of time is practically their default behaviour, not something they struggle to learn!
+In fact, remembering information for long periods of time is practically their default behavior, not something they struggle to learn!

 A schematic of an LTSM